NetApp/terraform-provider-netapp-ontap/docs/data-sources/snapmirror_data_source.md

 ---

 # Data Source snapmirror

 Retrieves the snapmirror details

 ## Supported Platforms

-* On-perm ONTAP system 9.6 or higher
+* On-prem ONTAP system 9.6 or higher
 * Amazon FSx for NetApp ONTAP

 ## Example Usage

 ```terraform
 data "netapp-ontap_snapmirror" "snapmirror" {
   # required to know which system to interface with